- 1 Dry beans nutritional properties

 From a dietary standpoint “dry beans” are the dry seeds of the bean plant (Phaseolus spp.)
 They are collected dry to eat.

 Although all varieties of beans can be eaten tender, we must distinguish the “dry beans” varieties from varieties that are used to eat as “green beans” which are those that are used for consumption when the fruit is not ripe and we consume both, the pods and the seeds inside them.
-(More information about green beans properties in the listing above)
+(More information about green beans properties in the listing below)